$5 and 15 Minute Scallops and Zucchini Recipe

 Ingredients – Shallots taste like a cross between garlic and onions.
 If you can only find sweet onions, feel free to mix in some chopped garlic as well.

-Step 1 – Check out the Food Prep Tips page for more on chopping zucchini.
-Think chop into discs, then stack and slice.
+Step 1 – To chop zucchini, think chop into discs, then stack and slice.

 Step 3 – Scallops usually have a small, slightly chewier piece of meat that is attached to the edge.
 After rinsing and drying, this piece can easily be removed with your hands as shown in the picture below.
 Personally, I don’t mind it.
 I see it as more delicious seafood.
 Here are your options: